Phoenix Coyotes bankruptcy and sale: Summary

 In May 2013, a new group was formed to purchase the team.
-Renaissance Sports & Entertainment, (RS&E) which included investors who had made a previous offer, made a deal with the NHL to purchase the team for $225 million.
-The deal required an arena lease agreement with the City of Glendale.
-The NHL stated to the city that this would be the last potential sale to keep the team in Glendale, and made arrangements to move the team to Seattle, should a deal not be made.
-Ultimately, by a 4–3 vote in a July 2, 2013 City of Glendale Council meeting, the city agreed to accept a deal with RS&E. The deal keeps the team in Glendale for a guaranteed minimum of five years, with a maximum lease going for over 15 years.
-The team would also change their name from the Phoenix Coyotes to the Arizona Coyotes in the process.
+Renaissance Sports & Entertainment (RS&E), which included investors who had submitted a previous offer, struck a deal with the NHL to purchase the team for $225 million.
+The deal required an arena lease agreement with the city of Glendale.
+The NHL informed the city that it would be the last potential sale to keep the team in Glendale, and arranged to move the team to Seattle in case a deal could not be reached.
+By a 4–3 vote in a July 2, 2013 city-council meeting, Glendale agreed to accept a deal with RS&E. The deal kept the team in Glendale for a guaranteed minimum of five years, with a maximum lease lasting for more than 15 years.
+The team would also change its name from the Phoenix Coyotes to the Arizona Coyotes.
 On August 5, 2013, the NHL Board of Governors approved the sale of the Coyotes to RS&E.

 Warning signs

 On December 8, 2009, during a press conference at the annual December NHL board of governors' meeting, the issue of the state of the economy was raised by reporters.
-The Phoenix Coyotes were reported to lose up to $35 million on the 2008–09 season.
-Asked to comment on Phoenix's loss, Bettman was quoted as saying "They're going to get through the season just fine."
-The Coyotes' President and COO, Doug Moss admitted that the team had lost a lot of money and was still losing money.
-He was not prepared to reveal the number of season-ticket subscribers that the team had: "We have never really revealed our season-ticket base ... it's too low, that's a number that's too low."
+The Coyotes were reported to lose as much as $35 million during the 2008–09 season.
+Asked to comment on Phoenix's loss, Bettman was quoted as saying, "They're going to get through the season just fine."
+Coyotes president and COO Doug Moss admitted that the team had lost a great deal of money and was continuing to do so.
+He also refused to reveal the number of season-ticket subscribers: "We have never really revealed our season-ticket base ... it's too low, that's a number that's too low."
 It was revealed during bankruptcy proceedings that the Coyotes averaged 5,450 season tickets per season for the four seasons from 2005 to 2009.